-- (f) Expected contributions to the defined benefit pension plan of the Company for the year ending December 31, 2020 amount to \$6,151. - (g) As of December 31, 2019, the weighted average duration of the defined benefit retirement plan is 11 years. - B.(a) Effective July 1, 2005, the Company and its domestic subsidiaries have established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
+- (f) Expected contributions to the defined benefit pension plan of the Company for the year ending December 31, 2021 amount to \$6,166. - (g) As of December 31, 2020, the weighted average duration of the defined benefit retirement plan is 11 years.

+- B. (a) Effective July 1, 2005, the Company and its domestic subsidiaries have established a defined contribution pension plan (the "New Plan") under the Labor Pension Act (the "Act"), covering all regular employees with R.O.C. nationality.
 Under the New Plan, the Company contributes monthly an amount based on 6% of the employees' monthly salaries and wages to the employees' individual pension accounts at the Bureau of Labor Insurance.
 The benefits accrued are paid monthly or in lump sum upon termination of employment. - (b) The Company's Mainland China subsidiaries have a defined contribution plan.
-Monthly contributions to an independent fund administered by the government in accordance with the pension regulations in the People's Republic of China (PRC) are based on certain percentage of employees' monthly salaries and wages.
+Monthly contributions to an independent fund administered by the government in accordance with the pension regulations in the People's Republic of China (PRC) are based on a certain percentage of the employees' monthly salaries and wages.
 Other than the monthly contributions, the Group has no further obligations. - (c) Certain overseas subsidiaries have a defined contribution plan.
-Contributions to an independent fund are based on certain percentage of employees' monthly salaries and wages and are recognized as pension cost.
-Other than the monthly contributions, the Group has no further obligations. - (d) The pension costs under the defined contribution pension plan of the Group for the years ended December 31, 2019 and 2018 were \$104,741 and \$98,556, respectively.
+Contributions to an independent fund are based on a certain percentage of the employees' monthly salaries and wages and are recognized as pension cost.
+Other than the monthly contributions, the Group has no further obligations. - (d) The pension costs under the defined contribution pension plan of the Group for the years ended December 31, 2020 and 2019 were \$78,023 and \$104,741, respectively.